 - Give short instructions to manage your child’s behavior

-It is normal to try and explain to your child why she should not grab toys from her friends, but “moral lessons” do not work with young children.
+It is normal to try and explain to your child why they should not grab toys from their friends, but “moral lessons” do not work with young children.
 At this stage, your child wants what she wants, when she wants it, and she does not understand why she should not get it.
 Using firm, short and specific commands is more effective at this stage: “No grabbing”, “no hitting”, “no biting”.

 2. Using distraction techniques can help you deal more effectively with your child’s problem behavior